Orthogonal Hierarchical Decomposition for Structure-Aware Table Understanding with Large Language Models: Experiments

-\textbf{Ablation Study.} To investigate the individual contribution of each component within the OHD framework, we conduct extensive ablation experiments on the AITQA and HiTab datasets.
-The variants are categorized into three dimensions:
+To investigate the individual contribution of each component within the OHD framework, we conduct extensive ablation experiments on the AITQA and HiTab datasets.

-\textit{1) Structural Induction Constraints:} The variant \textbf{w/o $\mathbb{P}_{\text{semantic}}$} disables the semantic correction mechanism in the Orthogonal Tree Induction (OTI) process in Section \ref{subsec:oti} , relying solely on geometric spatial relationships for tree construction.
-The performance drop underscores the necessity of LLM-driven semantic predicates in resolving structural ambiguities.
-Additionally, \textbf{w/o Spatial Constraints} removes geometric proximity filters, leading to significant degradation and indicating that spatial anchoring is fundamental to stabilizing the tree backbone.

-\textit{2) Dual-Pathway Association Strategy:} The variants \textbf{w/o $\mathcal{T}_{P}$ ($\mathcal{T}_{col}$)} and \textbf{w/o $\mathcal{T}_{P}$ ($\mathcal{T}_{row}$)} restrict the Structural Association Reconstruction in Section \ref{subsec:reconstruction} to a single primary axis.
-The results show that the column tree is particularly vital for AITQA, while both pathways are complementary in capturing the full semantic lineage.
-Furthermore, replacing our proposed lineage extraction with standard formats (\textbf{w/o Lineage (Markdown/HTML)}) results in a substantial decline in EM scores, confirming that OHD’s hierarchical path representation provides much richer structural grounding than traditional flat sequences.

-\textit{3) Semantic Arbitration and Refinement:} The variant \textbf{w/o LLM-based Heuristics} bypasses the refinement stage in Section \ref{subsec:arbitration} by directly concatenating both serialized pathways as input.
-The decrease in performance suggests that excessive structural noise from dual-pathways can overwhelm the LLM's reasoning, highlighting the importance of our heuristic-based refinement in distilling task-relevant context.
+The variants are categorized into three dimensions: \textbf{1) Structural Induction Constraints:} The variant \textit{w/o $\mathbb{C}_{\text{semantic}}$} disables the semantic correction mechanism in the Orthogonal Tree Induction (OTI) process in Section \ref{subsec:oti}, relying solely on geometric spatial relationships for tree construction. \textbf{2) Dual-Pathway Association Strategy:} The variants \textit{w/o $\mathcal{T}_{P}$ ($\mathcal{T}_{col}$)} and \textit{w/o $\mathcal{T}_{P}$ ($\mathcal{T}_{row}$)} restrict the Structural Association Reconstruction in Section \ref{subsec:reconstruction} to a single primary axis.
+The variants \textit{w/o Association (Markdown/HTML)} and \textit{w/o Association (HTML)} replace the proposed dual-pathway hierarchical path representation with standard table serialization formats, specifically markdown tables or HTML code, to evaluate the effectiveness of our logical structural grounding against traditional flat sequences. \textbf{3) Semantic Arbitration:} The variant \textit{w/o LLM-based Heuristics} bypasses the arbitration stage in Section \ref{subsec:arbitration} by directly concatenating both serialized pathways as input.

-\paragraph{Ablation Analysis.} The ablation results summarized in Table~\ref{tab:ablation}, quantify the individual contributions of OHD's core components to its overall reasoning performance.
-By systematically deconstructing the framework, we observe several critical insights into how orthogonal hierarchical decomposition facilitate complex table understanding:
+The ablation results, summarized in Table~\ref{tab:ablation}, quantify the individual contributions of OHD's core components to its overall reasoning performance.
+By systematically deconstructing the framework, we observe several critical insights into how orthogonal hierarchical decomposition facilitates complex table understanding: